shyfasal/A3C-recommender-system/README.md

 **Problem 3 – Instability of Reinforcement Learning Approaches**

 Reinforcement Learning (RL) has been introduced to overcome the limitations of static models by continuously updating recommendations based on user interactions.
-However, conventional RL algorithms still face significant challenges: the high variance of gradients—especially in large action spaces—leads to unstable learning and suboptimal recommendations.
+However, conventional RL algorithms still face significant challenges: the high variance of gradients especially in large action spaces leads to unstable learning and suboptimal recommendations.

 **Proposed Solution – A3C (Asynchronous Advantage Actor-Critic)**